Russian Scientists Discovered Perfectly Preserved Body Of 800-Million-Year-Old Woman In A Marble Casket — Bizarre Conspiracy Theory Goes Viral [Video]

 A small rectangular metal object that looked like a cell phone was placed close to her head.The body was so well-preserved that it seemed to the miners that the young woman was sleeping rather than dead.

-After the casket was opened dozens of people at the site gathered around to look at the beautiful woman inside the casket.
-But district officials learned of the discovery and within 24 hours government officials in Moscow sent a red helicopter to retrieve the coffin.
+After the casket was opened, dozens of people at the site gathered around to look at the beautiful woman inside the casket.
+But district officials learned of the discovery, and within 24 hours, government officials in Moscow sent a red helicopter to retrieve the coffin.

 But because the helicopter was unable to lift the heavy coffin, officials decided to remove the pink and blue fluid.
 However, the corpse blackened and became unrecognizable after the fluid was removed.
-But when the mysterious liquid was poured back into the casket the corpse regained its fresh lifelike appearance.
+But when the mysterious liquid was poured back into the casket, the corpse regained its fresh lifelike appearance.

 Woman Discovered In A Perfect Marble Casket In Russia Is 800 Million Years Old https://t.co/J4fKMxj9TF